 Only short-term use of this as an herbal remedy for pertussis is recommended due to its level of pyrrolizidine alkaloids.

-Wild cherry bark, like English ivy, has a sedative effect.
-It has a calming effect on the respiratory system, and helps easing the pressure and strain associated with a serious cough like whooping cough.
+The herb has a calming effect on the respiratory system and helps to ease the pressure and strain associated with a serious cough like whooping cough.
+(8)

 Great mullein is very widely used as a natural herb for pertussis as it is proven to help ease cough and many respiratory disorders.